Manvi-Agrawal/Optimal-Playlist-Design/README.md

 b) Suitability[i][j] representing the suitability of activity j given song i is being played <br>

 ## Objectives
-The following objectives needs to be fulfilled :
+The following objectives needs to be fulfilled : <br>
-a) The total value needs to be maximized.
+a) The total value needs to be maximized. <br>
-b) The number of switchovers between activities must be minimized.
+b) The number of switchovers between activities must be minimized. <br>
-c) The number of distinct activities must be maximized
+c) The number of distinct activities must be maximized. <br>

 ## Constraints
-The following is/are the constraints :
+The following is/are the constraints : <br>
 a) Switchover Time is 10 minutes

 # Run on a linux system with min gcc version of 4.2.0